VaradK62442/simplegame/README.md

 ### How To Run

 Run the game as an executable
-- Find an executable in the executables folder
+- Find the executable under the releases tab.
 - There are executables for Linux and Windows, sorry MacOS users!

 ### Explanation